 - There can be snow (sometimes deep) on the trail at any time

 - The sun is lower in the sky, meaning the sun is more likely to be hiding behind a mountain peak in the early morning and late afternoon.
 Without sunshine, the temperature drops noticeably.

 In addition to the above, we recommend the following hiking gear for spring hiking in Banff:

 A more robust jacket is recommended in spring.
 We recommend wearing something that provides a moderate layer of warmth but can be taken off and packed easily.
 It can get windy and rainy in the spring, so wind and water resistance are important.

-A t-shirt or tank-top can still a viable choice in spring, but we recommend wearing heavier pants.
-Jeans are a decent choice, but you can also wear a heavier full-length hiking pant.
+While you can still wear a t-shirt or tank-top while hiking in Banff in spring, we recommend wearing heavier pants.
+Jeans are a decent choice, but a heavier full-length hiking pant is a better option.

 Dressing in layers is very important while hiking in Banff in spring.
 Be prepared to be dressing and undressing several times through your spring Banff hike.
 A good merino wool base layer is excellent for keeping you warm and dry on cool spring mornings.
 Alternately, you could elect to bring a warm fleece top.